Liam Deasy

 Liam Deasy (6 May 1896 – 20 August 1974) was an Irish Republican Army officer who fought in the Irish War of Independence and the Irish Civil War.
-In the latter conflict, he was second-in-command of the Anti-Treaty forces for a period in late 1922 and early 1923.
+In the latter conflict, he was second-in-command of the anti-treaty forces for a period in late 1922 and early 1923.
+Before the anti-treaty and pro-treaty split, he was considered closely associated with Michael Collins.

 Early life

-Deasy was born in Kilmacsimon, Bandon in County Cork on 6 May 1896, and educated in the local school at Ballinadee.
+Deasy was born in Kilmacsimon, Bandon, County Cork on 6 May 1896 and educated in the local school at Ballinadee.
 He was the third son of William and Mary Deasy.

 Irish War of Independence

-In the War of Independence (1919–21, he was the Adjutant of the 3rd Cork Brigade (West Cork).
+In the War of Independence (1919–21, he was adjutant of the 3rd Cork Brigade (West Cork).